University campus in West Virginia

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Game Development Degree Programs in West Virginia — Detailed School Profiles
+In-depth Game Development program profiles in West Virginia

 Blue Ridge Community and Technical College offers Game Development programs in Martinsburg, WV.
 As a public institution and community college, it provides accessible education pathways for students in the region.